Joe Biden's farewell address: Tech–industrial complex

 Biden popularized the expression "tech–industrial complex" in his farewell address.

-U.S. President Joe Biden used the term in his farewell address to the Nation on January 15, 2025: The term alluded to Dwight D. Eisenhower's warning of the military–industrial complex and what Politico described as "echoing Roosevelt's language in calling out the 'robber barons' of a new dystopian Gilded Age".
+U.S. President Joe Biden used the term in his farewell address to the nation on January 15, 2025: The term alluded to Dwight D. Eisenhower's warning of the military–industrial complex in his farewell address and what Politico described as "echoing Roosevelt's language in calling out the 'robber barons' of a new dystopian Gilded Age".
 Since Elon Musk purchased Twitter, widespread allegations that the social media company has been manipulating its algorithm to promote right-wing content as well as to suppress left-wing content have been made.
 A Biden aide demurred when asked if Biden was referring to Elon Musk, but said that the billionaire "was certainly an example of one".

 The comments came amid large financial donations by tech leaders to Donald Trump's second presidential inauguration and actions on the leaders' part seen as deferential to the president-elect.
 It also came amidst surging stock prices of "The Magnificent Seven", seven tech companies whose combined value rose 46% in 2024, vastly beating the S&P 500 share index.
 Other tech leaders described as part of the tech–industrial complex included Mark Zuckerberg, Jeff Bezos, Satya Nadella, Sundar Pichai, Shou Zi Chew, Tim Cook, and Vivek Ramaswamy.